google/badwolf/docs/temporal_graph_modeling.md

 BadWolf does not provide type ontology.
 Types are left to the owner of the data to express.
-Having that said, BadWolf requires type assertions to be expressed using hierarchies express as paths separated by forward slashes.
+Having that said, BadWolf requires type assertions to be expressed using hierarchies declared as paths separated by forward slashes.
 Example of possible types are:

 ```